 Veterans Serving Veterans

-The Berry Law Firm launched in 1965.
-We help veterans to seek the disability benefits they earned through their service and sacrifice.
-We are committed to this work because many of our lawyers are military veterans ourselves.
+Berry Law was founded in 1965, and we have been serving Veterans for over 20 years.
+We are committed to this work in part because many of our lawyers are military Veterans.
 Our founding attorney, John S. Berry Sr., served in Vietnam.
 His son, John S. Berry Jr., served in Iraq and Bosnia.
 Many other members of our firm have worn the uniforms of our country.
 In fact, we have attorneys from the Army, Navy, Air Force, and Marine Corps.

 - Disability benefits